sreekanth370/razeedeploy-delta/README.md

     : org key that watch-keeper will use to authenticate with razeedash-url --rd-tags, --razeedash-tags=''
-    : one or more comma-separated subscription tags which were defined in Razeedash --rr, --remoteresource=''
+    : one or more comma-separated subscription tags which were defined in Razeedash --rd-cluster-id, --razeedash-cluster-id=''
+    : cluster id to be stored into watch-keeper-config ConfigMap and used as the cluster id in RazeeDash instead of namespace.metadata.uid
+--rd-cluster-metadata64, --razeedash-cluster-metadata64=''
+    : base64 encoded JSON object of cluster metadata entries {key: value, ...}.
+To be stored into watch-keeper-cluster-metadata ConfigMap and sent to RazeeDash
+--rr, --remoteresource=''
     : install remoteresource at a specific version (Default 'latest') --rrs3, --remoteresources3=''